Turkey, Israel in new war of words

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ANKARA: Turkey on Sunday hit out at Israel´s lawless occupation of Palestinian territory after the Israeli prime minister accused Turkey of "massacres" against Kurds in a new war of words.
+ANKARA: Turkish President Recep Tayyip Erdogan on Sunday lambasted the Israeli prime minister as an "oppressor" after he accused Turkey of "massacres" against Kurds in a new war of words.

 Relations between Turkey and Israel have been tense this year over multiple issues including a controversial law passed by the Israeli parliament in July which defined the country as the nation state of the Jewish people.